abdusco/abdus.dev/src/posts/update-path-powershell/update-path-powershell.md

 I am writing a script to set up a PC to fit my workflow.
 This usually involves installing [chocolatey][choco] as my package manager and installing programs I need.
 But it doesn't end there, I need to restore settings for certain apps and also update [`PATH`][path] environment variable.

 Until today I've always added paths manually, but no more.
-Thanks to some googling, I created this script that adds the given dir to `PATH` environment variable for the current user.
+[Thanks to some googling][microsoft_docs], I was able to create this script that adds the given dir to `PATH` environment variable for the current user.

 ```powershell
 function Add-ToUserPath {